kayserifserif/kayserifserif.place/index.md

 I’m also passionate about accessibility, urbanism, environmentalism, internet culture, and science communication.

-In my personal creative practice, I’m particularly interested in poetic tools and the idea of “move slow; fix things”.
+In my personal creative practice, I’m particularly interested in poetic tools and the ethos of “move slow; fix things”.
 Current research interests include: critical code studies, internet culture and language, interface aesthetics, electronic literature, and poetic tech.

 Take a look at my [résumé](/resume/yang-katherine-resume-202102.pdf) <span class="fileInfo">(pdf, 84 kb)</span> and my portfolio to explore my work so far!